JacobKnox/Jacob-Knox-Projects/CSC 3280/README.md

 Total Length (including comments and blank lines): 277 lines.
 ### Skills Demonstrated
 - Knowledge of recursion
-- Ability to adhere to strict output requirements
-- Ability to write thorough and clear comments
 - Ability to use wrapper and helper methods
 - Knowledge of switch statements